mohammad-osama-2211-022-KHI-DEG/Bank_alfalah_project/updated_usecases/team_anoosha/Aggressive_customer/README.md

 ## Overview

 This Python script implements a Aggressive  Customer Detection  using computer vision and machine learning techniques.
 The system analyzes a video feed, identifies faces using the MTCNN (Multi-task Cascaded Convolutional Networks) face detection model, and classifies emotions using a pre-trained deep learning model.
-It then tracks happy customers, counts unique happy faces, and sends notifications and emotion data to a remote server.
+It then tracks angry customers, counts unique angry faces, and sends notifications and emotion data to a remote server.

 ## Requirements